So, here we are, in another semester at Arkansas Culinary School at Pulaski Tech. I’m glad to be back!

 - Made a sauce with fond, more red wine, thyme.
 Cooked out the booze and reduced, added butter.

 - Plate meat and veg.
+Wrap it with a casing from www.dcwcasing.com/ to keep it fresh.
 Pour sauce through strainer, then over stuff.
 Add fresh thyme.
 Yum.

 If you have any questions about exactly how to do these things, leave me a comment!
 Glad to be sharing with you again.